 Place the chicken on top of the sauce and spoon a bit of sauce over each chicken breast.
 Sprinkle with mozzarella cheese or homemade Parmesan Cheese if dairy-free.

-Put the pan in the oven and cook for 15 minutes, or until chicken is cooked through.
+Put the pan in the oven and bake for 15 minutes, or until the chicken is cooked through.
 Garnish with fresh basil and serve.